 - Lizzie’s All Natural (advertisement) offers pure and therapeutic grade essential oils in a variety of scents.
-These include lemon, lavender, tea tree, eucalyptus, sweet orange, lemongrass, and rosemary.
+These include lemon, lavender, frankincense, tea tree, eucalyptus, sweet orange, lemongrass, and rosemary.
 An essential oil bundle, where you save by buying in bulk is also available.
 Finally, an essential oil & diffuser bundle is available.
 Use the code LESLIE at checkout for a 10% discount.

 - Garner’s Garden (advertisement) offers a pure, cold pressed, and organic argan oil that can be used for the skin, hair, nails and scalp.

-- BLK + GRN (advertisement) offers a 100% pure Haitian moringa oil.
+- Kreyòl Essence offers a 100% pure Haitian moringa oil.

 - Oshun Organics offers a selection of pure and undiluted essential oils.
 These include lemongrass, peppermint, tea tree, and lavender.